Community Resilience

 The benefits of growing your own food are many.
 Gardening is fun, good for your health, improves your life with exercise and the benefit of high quality nutrition with home-grown fruits and vegetables.
 Growing your own food helps build community resilience.
 A resilient community strengthens neighborhoods by building relationships and learning to to use available resources to survive in adverse situations.
 Additionally, growing your own food is empowering in that you are in control of what you use in your gardening.

-Every year Dirt2Table holds a “foodraiser”: The Community Celebration of Spring and Plant Sale.
+Every year Dirt2Table holds a “foodraiser”: The Community Celebration of Spring and Plant Share.
 This event is designed to educate community members about backyard food production.
 We plant every plant from seed.
-Each year we grow more plants to get out into the community.
-Over 9,000 seeds are planted by the loving hands of volunteers. .
-Our culminating event is in early May when we hold our plant sale and have workshops, networking and just plain old community fun.
+Each year we grow more plants to distribute into the community.
+Over 9,000 seeds are planted by the loving hands of volunteers.
+Our plant share is in full swing in April and May when we get the nurtured plants into the hands of the food gardens of individuals, families, daycares, schools, churches, libraries and other charitable organizations.
 We have been building relationships and encouraging back yard food production since 2013.
-Every penny from the plant sale event is returned back to the project for future events.
+The plant share is 100% volunteer powered and every penny from event is returned back to the project for future events.

 Visit our Recipes page for ideas.